ShortboxedInc/react-native-braintree-dropin-ui/README.md

 .then(result => console.log(result))
 .catch((error) => {
   if (error.code === 'USER_CANCELLATION') {
-    // update your UI to handle cancellation
+    // Update your UI to handle cancellation
   } else {
-    // update your UI to handle other errors
+    // Update your UI to handle other errors
-    // for 3D secure, there are two other specific error codes: 3DSECURE_NOT_ABLE_TO_SHIFT_LIABILITY and 3DSECURE_LIABILITY_NOT_SHIFTED
+    // For 3D Secure, there are two other specific error codes: 3DSECURE_NOT_ABLE_TO_SHIFT_LIABILITY and 3DSECURE_LIABILITY_NOT_SHIFTED
   }
 });
 ```